winedarksea/AutoTS/extended_tutorial.md

 upper_forecasts_df = prediction.upper_forecast
 lower_forecasts_df = prediction.lower_forecast
 ```

+### Model Lists
+By default, most available models are tried.
+For a more limited subset of models, a custom list can be passed in, or more simply, a string, one of 'probabilistic', 'multivariate', 'fast', 'superfast', or 'all'.

+One note of warning is that the TSFreshRegressor, included only in 'all', does not appear to work very reliably on Windows.
+It can be very slow, especially with large amounts of data.

 ## Deployment and Template Import/Export
 Many models can be reverse engineered with relative simplicity outside of AutoTS by placing the choosen parameters into Statsmodels or other underlying package.